ashBabu/ashbabu.github.io/_posts/robotics/2022-06-21-Inverse_kinematics_solutions.md

      Min~ Z = (FK - Target)^2 + q1^2 + q2^2 + ....
 \end{align}

 The optimization procedure could be sped up by providing the [jacobian](/blog/2019/Jacobian/) (gradient function) and the implementation of one such is provided in [optim_ik](https://github.com/ashBabu/moveit_kinematics_plugin/blob/master/scripts/optim_ik.py).
 The subject of optimization is very vast and the brief discussion provided here is probably not enough to understand the whole process but is beyond the scope of this article.
 Another use of optimization is [camera calibration](/blog/2018/Camera-Calibration/).
 It sounds very promising to find solutions using optimization but takes a bit of time and has the biggest problem of finding [local minima](https://en.wikipedia.org/wiki/Maxima_and_minima).
 The quality of the initial guess to start the optimization process decides where it's going to end up and requires thorough knowledge to set things up.
-[KDL], [Trac-ik] are examples of kinematics library which uses optimization to solve the inverse kinematics problem
+[KDL](http://wiki.ros.org/kdl), [Trac-ik](http://wiki.ros.org/trac_ik) are examples of kinematics library which use optimization to solve the inverse kinematics problem.